Corneliu Coposu: Post-communism

-On 22 December 1989, (during the Romanian Revolution), he and prominent members of the party issued a manifesto that confirmed the PNŢ's entry into legality, under the name Christian Democratic National Peasants' Party (PNȚ-CD).
+On 22 December 1989, (during the Romanian Revolution), he and prominent members of the party issued a manifesto that confirmed the PNȚ's entry into legality, under the name Christian Democratic National Peasants' Party (PNȚ-CD).

 For the rest of his life, Coposu was the main voice of the opposition to the National Salvation Front (from 1992, the Democratic National Salvation Front).
-Present at his party's headquarters, he was targeted by during the January 1990 Mineriad (the first of the Mineriads) on 28 January 1990.
+Present at his party's headquarters, he was targeted during the January 1990 Mineriad (the first of the Mineriads) on 28 January 1990.
 The Prime Minister Petre Roman addressed the angry mob who wanted to lynch Coposu and the other leaders of the democratic opposition, pretending to mediate the conflict.
-In an attempt to create a resemblance between how the dictator Ceaușescu exited the armored vehicle before his trial and Coposu's flight, under the pretext of protecting Coposu from the angry crowd, Roman commissioned an armored vehicle to drive him to the headquarters of the Romanian National Television where Roman promised Coposu that he could make a statement which would be aired later that day.
+In an attempt to create a resemblance between how the dictator Ceaușescu exited the armored vehicle before his trial and Coposu's flight, under the pretext of protecting Coposu from the angry crowd, Roman commissioned an armored vehicle to drive him to the headquarters of the Romanian National Television, where Roman promised Coposu that he could make a statement which would be aired later that day.
 The statement was recorded but it did not air.
 No copy of the recording was ever found in the archives.

 Coposu successfully grouped various organizations into the Romanian Democratic Convention (CDR), of which he was the leader between 1991 and 1993.
 He was elected to the Senate of Romania in the 1992 general election.
 In 1995, the government of France granted him the Grand Officier de la Légion d'Honneur during a ceremony in Bucharest.

 Regarding Emil Constantinescu's election as the CDR's candidate for the presidential office in 1992, Coposu stated: "The candidate was elected in an absolutely democratic manner.
 The appointment of the candidate of the Democratic Convention for the position of president of the country was made according to the most authentic democratic rules.
 All five candidates had the moral stature and prestige to honor the highest magistracy of the country.
 We, the Democratic Convention, wish the only candidate, elected by the vote of the 67 major presidential electors, to succeed in the elections and to achieve his first goal, which is the eradication of communism in Romania."

 Death

 He died in Bucharest while undergoing treatment for lung cancer.
 Some 100,000 people attended his funeral three days later.
-He was buried in the Catholic section of Bellu cemetery.
+He was buried in the Catholic section of Bellu Cemetery.

 One of the main thoroughfares in the capital now bears his name.
-A bust of Coposu now stands next to Kretzulescu Church, in Revolution Square.
+A bust of Coposu stands next to Kretzulescu Church, in Revolution Square.

 In a 2006 poll conducted by Romanian Television to identify the "greatest Romanians of all time", Coposu came in 39th.